jlapeyre/EmpiricalCDFs.jl/README.md

 - `ecdf` takes a sorted vector as input and returns a function that looks up the value of the CDF.
 An instance of `EmpiricalCDF`, `cdf` both stores data, eg via `push!(cdf,x)`, and looks up the value of the CDF via `cdf[x]`.
-- When computing the CDF at an array of values, `ecdf`, sorts the input and uses and algorithm that scans the data.
+- When computing the CDF at an array of values, `ecdf`, sorts the input and uses an algorithm that scans the data.
 Instead, `EmpiricalCDF` does a binary search for each element of an input vector.
 Tests showed that this is typically not slower.
 If the CDF stores a large number of points relative to the size of the input vector, the second method is faster.